2sic/2sxc-docs/2sxc Docs Generator/basics/look-up/lookup-dnn.md

 ## Other DNN Token Sources

-Note that according to the DNN-Source-Code there are a total of 11 sources (status 2015-05-05).
+Note that according to the Dnn source code there are a total of 11 sources per 2015.
 The ones not mentioned here are:

 * Culture
 * Host